What's in this Myanmar currency guide?

 - Once your funds are received by the provider the converted MMK amount will be transfered to the recipient account you specify in Myanmar.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Myanma kyat deposited into the recipient bank account in Myanmar and less margins and fees kept by the banks!
+Use our Send to Myanma Kyat calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Myanma Kyat deposited into the recipient bank account and less margins and fees kept by the banks!